Changing Legal Name and Legal Sex

 Equitas Health, TransOhio, and Cooper Elliott

-Name and Gender Change Guide for Ohio Residents - Instructions for changing names and gender markers for your state ID, passport, birth certificate, Social Security Administration, Selective Service, and more.
+Name and Gender Change Guide for Ohio Residents (PDF) - Instructions for changing names and gender markers for your state ID, passport, birth certificate, Social Security Administration, Selective Service, and more.

 TransOhio